xeylou/r207/README.md

-# :tv: here are my sql querries for the sql practice in the r207 course
+# :tv: sql querries for the r207 course

 | course      | teacher       | files                                                           |
 | :---        |    :----      |          :---                                                   |